newjersey/navigator.business.nj.gov/content/src/display-content/onboarding/profile/tax-pin.md

 ---
-placeholder: "Enter Tax PIN number"
+placeholder: Enter Tax PIN number
-headingBolded: "New Jersey Tax Pin"
+headingBolded: New Jersey Tax Pin
-headingNotBolded: "(Optional)"
+headingNotBolded: (Optional)
 ---

-## Tax Pin
+## Tax PIN

 What is your `Tax Pin|tax-pin`?